Riya242003/DirectionApp_AWS-CICD/README.md

 1. Open your terminal or command prompt.
 2. Navigate to the directory where you want to clone the repository.
-3. Use the following command to clone the repository:

-## Full Project Demo

-For a detailed walkthrough and demonstration of deploying the City Direction Web App on AWS, you can watch the full project video [here](https://www.appopener.com/yt/l7kdeo6ka).

 ## Project Structure